-Join us for this new webinar series exploring how to read, and enact in our life with others, Bill Torbert’s final book Numbskull in The Theatre of Inquiry: Transforming Self, Friends, Organizations, and Social Science.
+Join us as we recap this new webinar series exploring how to read, and enact in our life with others, Bill Torbert’s final book Numbskull in The Theatre of Inquiry: Transforming Self, Friends, Organizations, and Social Science.

-The four sessions will be led by Bill Torbert and Chuck Palus (Center for Creative Leadership Emeritus), with a special guest each time.
-The sessions will occur on June 15, September 15, November 17, and January 18, from 11am -12:15pm Eastern.
-Each session will include the reading of two brief excerpts from the book.
-The series speaks to leaders, social scientists, consultants/coaches, and students interested in ‘vertical’ adult development leadership theory, ‘action inquiry’ practice for timely action, organizational transformation, and/or a new paradigm of social science, each session in this series included the reading of two brief excerpts from the book.
+The four sessions were led by Bill Torbert and Chuck Palus (Center for Creative Leadership Emeritus), with a special guest each time.
+Speaking to leaders, social scientists, consultants/coaches, and students interested in ‘vertical’ adult development leadership theory, ‘action inquiry’ practice for timely action, organizational transformation, and/or a new paradigm of social science, each session in this series included the reading of two brief excerpts from the book.

-Taking place at 11am Eastern/4pm UK on Tuesday 18th January, this session will explore third-person, ‘objective’ modes of action inquiry and how the interplay of first-, second-, and third-person action inquiry can result in explaining more of the variance in our data than current social science studies do.
-Please click here to register your place for this fourth session.
+Taking place at 11am Eastern/4pm UK on Tuesday 18th January, this session explored third-person, ‘objective’ modes of action inquiry and how the interplay of first-, second-, and third-person action inquiry can result in explaining more of the variance in our data than current social science studies do.